micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/debugging_gdb_openocd/index.md

 ### Get the code

-The repository is on Github at [https://github.com/sony/openocd-nuttx](https://github.com/sony/openocd-nuttx).
+The repository is on GitHub at [https://github.com/sony/openocd-nuttx](https://github.com/sony/openocd-nuttx).
 Check it out like this:
 ```
 git clone --depth 1 https://github.com/sony/openocd-nuttx
 ```